David Mayer de Rothschild: Plastiki

-In the late 2000s, de Rothschild developed a mission to raise awareness of the Pacific Garbage Patch, in which he invented a new form of sustainable ship at a lab on Pier 31 in San Francisco, called the Plastiki.
+In the late 2000s, Rothschild developed a mission to raise awareness of the Pacific Garbage Patch, in which he invented a new form of sustainable ship at a lab on Pier 31 in San Francisco, called the Plastiki.
 In March 2010, de Rothschild launched the boat, a 60 ft catamaran built from approximately 12,500 reclaimed plastic bottles and a unique recyclable technology called Seretex.
 Seretex, which was developed by de Rothschild and his team, was meant to reuse PET in a novel way, finding new uses for a waste product.
 The Plastiki and its crew sailed over 8000 nmi across the Pacific Ocean from San Francisco to Sydney.

-The evening before their journey began, de Rothschild and his skipper Jo Royle interviewed with CNN, quoting Mark Twain when asked how he felt in anticipation for the trip.
+The evening before their journey began, Rothschild and his skipper Jo Royle interviewed with CNN, quoting Mark Twain when asked how he felt in anticipation for the trip.

 The Plastiki successfully completed its journey to Sydney on 26 July 2010.
-Along with the Plastiki, de Rothschild launched a platform for community interaction and sharing stories called "Myoo" (the name comes from the pronunciation of "community").
+Along with the Plastiki, Rothschild launched a platform for community interaction and sharing stories called "Myoo" (the name comes from the pronunciation of "community").
 The Plastiki was named one of 2010's fifty best inventions by Time magazine.
 The Plastiki is named after the Kon-Tiki, a raft used by Pacific explorer Thor Heyerdahl.

 The construction of the ship is notable not only for its use of recycled plastic bottles as a primary building material, but also for using reclaimed and environmentally friendly materials throughout.
 In April 2010, Mayer told Good Morning America: "Every part of the boat, even down to the glue we used to stick the boat together, [it] is a glue we made and had to engineer specifically for this project.
 It's made of cashew nuts and sugar....every part of the boat – from the interior with reclaimed materials, reclaimed fabric, is all trying to do our best and showcasing there are a lot of solutions out there."

-In 2009, New Yorker correspondent John Colapinto wrote about the Plastiki, comparing its creator, de Rothschild, to adventurers such as Sir Richard Francis Burton and Sebastian Snow.
+In 2009, New Yorker correspondent John Colapinto wrote about the Plastiki, comparing its creator, Rothschild, to adventurers such as Sir Richard Francis Burton and Sebastian Snow.